-- Promotion of seismic safety in the country;
+- Promotion the culture of safety to natural disasters in the country;

-- Promotion and development of specialized knowledge in the field of disaster and risk management;
+- Providing specialized trainings in the field of disaster risk management and resilience;

-- Scientific and practical study and support of risk mitigation plans and providing necessary solutions in different phases of mitigation, preparedness, response, and recovery in line with sustainable development of the country; and
+- Formulating scientific and practical guidelines to support disaster risk mitigation plans and providing necessary solutions in different areas of mitigation, preparedness, response, and recovery in line with sustainable development goals of the country;

-- Development and customization of new methods and technologies for risk estimation, monitoring, and quick loss estimation for optimal emergency response and risk mitigation;
+- Developing advanced models and technologies for risk estimation, monitoring, and quick loss estimation for emergency response and risk mitigation;

 - Providing risk mitigation solutions compatible with safe urban design and development;

-- Cooperation with responsible entities or agencies in providing necessary solutions to improve the mitigation process and the disaster management;
+- Cooperation with responsible entities or agencies in providing necessary solutions to improve preparedness and disaster management;

-- Promoting cooperation in related fields with international and regional countries.
+- Promoting cooperation in related fields at international and regional levels.

-Considering long-term goals, the risk management research center aims at accepting and teaching higher degree students in both master’s and doctorate levels in earthquake engineering with risk management emphasis.
-Also the center organizes short-term educational programs as scientific workshops focusing in various aspects of urban risk and disaster management.
+In order to expand knowledge on risk and resilience, the risk management research center provides training to higher degree students in both master’s and doctorate levels.
+In addition, the center organizes short-term educational programs (including scientific workshops) focusing on various aspects of urban risk and disaster management.

-By selecting and hiring a team of distinguished faculty members and research affiliates in risk management related fields.
-The center is a unique national entity as it is the only earthquake risk management research center under the higher education system (ministry of science, research and technology of Iran) of the country excelling and advancing at world standards with international recognition.
+Currently, the center is the only earthquake risk management research center under the higher education system (Ministry of Science, Research and Technology) of Iran, advancing at world standards with international recognition.
 The vision plan of the center was endorsed on 2006 mentioning a wide spectrum of multidisciplinary research projects encompassing risk estimation, vulnerability of elements at risks, and disaster management.
-A selection for important national and international completed research projects are highlighted as bellow:
+A selection for important national and international completed research projects are highlighted as below:

-- Determining empirical loss functions for damage and casualty according to Dahouyeh-Zarand (2004) earthquake data;
+- Developing empirical loss functions for damage and casualty estimation according to earthquake data;

 - Estimation of earthquake damage and loss in urban area using GIS and satellite imageries (optical and radar);

-- Design and development of a Mobile-GIS System for coordinating emergency tasks and field surveys in Iran;
+- Design and development of a Mobile-GIS System for coordinating emergency management;

 - Exploring the roles of women in earthquake risk mitigation;